Points of Interest: Top 10 Places to Visit in Croatia

 Here’s the list of the top places to visit in Croatia

 The capital city of Croatia – Zagreb has a host of surprises under its belt.
-For those with artistic bend a little love for Medieval Era, Zagreb is perhaps the best place to start.
+For those with artistic bend a little love for the Medieval Era, Zagreb is perhaps the best place to start.

 Full of historical sites, theaters, galleries and museums, this town offers a unique taste of Medieval times that cannot be ignored.